Frequently asked questions

 Participants are responsible for their own insurance.
 Participants from outside the European Union should consider medical insurance if their country does not have a reciprocal agreement with the UK for free medical treatment.

-Closing date for bursary applications: 1 February 2017.
+Closing date for bursary applications: 10 February 2017 [now passed].

 Closing date for all other applications: 28 April 2017.*